Semidefinite programming relaxations for quantum correlations: Quantum communication

-In \citet{Pauwels2022b}, an alternative SDP hierarchy is developed which applies to bounding correlations obtained from systems that can be represented nearly as $d$-dimensional.
+In \citet{Pauwels2022b}, an alternative SDP hierarchy is developed that applies to bounding correlations obtained from systems that can be represented nearly as $d$-dimensional.
 This permits analysis of correlations of systems that approximate e.g.~qubits to any desirable extent, and in the special case in which the approximation is exact it provides bounds on $\mathcal{Q}$.
 The main idea is to supplement the set $L$ with an additional operator $V$ which is meant to emulate the $d$-dimensional identity projection.
 Therefore, it is given the properties $V^2=V$ and $\tr\left(V\right)=d$.
-One can then proceed with building the moment matrix as described below Eq.~\eqref{qcmoment}.
-This method circumvents sampling, immediately takes POVMs into account and its computational requirements are constant in the dimension parameter.
+One can then proceed with building the moment matrix as described above after Eq.~\eqref{qcmoment}.
+This method circumvents sampling and immediately takes POVMs into account, and has computational requirements that are constant in the dimension parameter.
 The main drawback is that the hierarchy does not converge to the quantum set, because it inherently relaxes dimension-restricted communication to communication that on average has dimension $d$; such systems have been studied independently in the context of entanglement using SDP relaxations \cite{Gribling2017}.
 In some concrete instances, this can lead to worse bounds on linear objective functions.
+Another alternative method is based on transforming Bell scenarios into prepare-and-measure scenarios by considering the remote states prepared by Alice for Bob, ideally via a maximally entangled state \cite{Mironowicz2014}.
+The dimension constraint is relaxed to a marginal constraint in the Bell scenario; one uses the NPA hierarchy under the extra constraint that one of Alice's outputs for each input has marginal probability $1/d$.
+This, however, can be a crude relaxation and it does not converge in general \cite{Navascues2015c}.